cneill/dot-man/README.md

 interval (specified by `$dotfiles_update_interval` in .dotfiles), it will exit quietly.

+To add dotfiles to track, simply add them to the dotfiles folder and/or repo.

 #### dotfiles\_repo

 This is the remote repository you want to save your dotfiles in.